verhas/javageci/REFERENCE.md

 > The need for this is because there is no guaranteed current working
 > directory (CWD) when the unit tests are started.
 Many times it
-> is not a problem, but in some cases, for example when you have a multi
+> is not a problem, but in some cases, for example, when you have a multi
 > module maven project, you may face different CWDs depending on how you
 > start the test.
 If you start the unit test from the interactive
 > environment of the IDE then the CWD will be the root directory of the